 Mold Removal Questions

-The following information is the first in a series of posts created by 3Rs Construction in Salem Oregon to help inform the general public on how to best deal with Mold and Mold Removal or Remediation in their homes or businesses.
+The following information is the first in a series of posts created by 3Rs Construction & Remodeling in Salem Oregon to help inform the general public on how to best deal with Mold, Mold Removal, or Remediation in their homes or businesses.

 First off let me explain, I am neither a professional writer nor a guy who likes to take the long way to an answer so I will try to be concise and clear for those like-minded people who want to get straight to the point.